 Klode Park in Whitefish Bay has a rink with warming house and toilets.
 Bring your own skates.

 Greendale Park & Rec maintains a rink at the middle school, 6800 Schoolway.
 Open from 8 am-9 pm.

 |The Washington Park Urban Ecology Center has chairs and skate rental for first time skaters|

 If you prefer indoor ice, you can always check out Wilson Ice Arena.
-A calendar of open skating times is available, but it seems they have not updated the year.
-The information is good though.
 You can rent skates ($3) and skate for a fee of $3.50-6 depending on age.
-The Glow Skate sessions are lots of fun.
-Follow the County Parks weekly update for more information on when those will occur in 2016.
+The Glow Skate sessions are lots of fun, but this link never seems to be updated regularly so follow the County Parks weekly update for more information on when those will occur in 2018.